SmurfcatOS/SmurfcatOS/README.md

 - Custom Neofetch
 - LibreOffice pre-installed
 - Steam pre-installed (for all you epic gamers out there)
+- Minetest (open-source Minecraft clone for you even epic-er gamers)

 And always remember: *We live, we love, we lie.*